plaid/plaid-node/README.md

 For information about what has changed between versions and how to update your integration, head to the [API upgrade guide][api-upgrades].

+The plaid-node client library is typically updated on a weekly basis.
+The canonical source for the latest version is [npm](https://www.npmjs.com/package/plaid).

 ## Getting started

 The module supports all Plaid API endpoints.
 For complete information about the API, head